kubedb/docs/docs/guides/mysql/pitr/restic/archiver.md

 retention-policy-mysql-archiver-manifest-backup-1733120326l79mb   0/1     Completed   0          9m56s
 ```

+Here,

-`mysql-sidekick` is responsible for uploading binlog files
+`mysql-sidekick` pod is responsible for uploading binlog files

-`mysql-archiver-full-backup-1733120326-4n8nd` is responsible for creating the base backup of MySQL.
+`mysql-archiver-full-backup-1733120326-4n8nd` pod is responsible for creating the base backup of MySQL.

 `mysql-archiver-manifest-backup-1733120326-9gw4f` is the pod of the manifest backup related to MySQL object.